MacaPecha/devsite-docs/guides/plugins/unofficial/wp-ecommerce.en.md

 * For Credit Cards and Tickets, it is a requirement that you have a SSL certificate.

 # Features
-The module of Mercado Pago for WP eCommerce is integrated with the following features and payment solutions:
+The module of Mercado Libre for WP eCommerce is integrated with the following features and payment solutions:

 ### Basic Checkout (Redirect, Iframe or Lightbox)

-* Mercado Pago Pre-Builded Interfaces
+* Mercado Libre Pre-Builded Interfaces
 <br>

 ![Basic Checkout Pro in Wp Ecommerce](/images/wp-ecommerce/wp-ecommerce-basic_checkout_payment.png)